Wag3s vs Rotki: Self-Hosted Privacy vs Hosted Jurisdiction Depth (2026)

 Wag3s is a hosted tax-and-accounting layer optimised on different priorities:

-- operational convenience — no self-hosting, setup, or maintenance.
+- operational convenience: no self-hosting, setup, or maintenance.

 This is not a category gap

-- data model: self-hosted local (Rotki) vs hosted (Wag3s);
+- the data model: self-hosted local (Rotki) versus hosted (Wag3s);

-- jurisdiction breadth of tax handling;
+- the jurisdiction breadth of tax handling;

-- B2B/FEC depth.
+- B2B and FEC depth.

 Weigh those, not a feature-count headline.